How, when and why was Horizon formed?

 Horizon welcomes all who want to explore God.
 Horizon isn’t connected with or monetarily supported by any denomination.

-From its beginning Horizon has been blessed by advice, prayer and collaboration with a few churches from both Cincinnati and across the nation, including from the Calvary Chapel Association and Willow Creek Association.
+From its beginning, Horizon has been blessed by advice, prayer and collaboration with a few churches from both Cincinnati and across the nation, including Calvary Chapel Association.

 Why the name 'Horizon?'